-Magnetic Reconnection is a short documentary film contrasting the Northern Lights with decaying manmade debris surrounding the Arctic Canadian town of Churchill, Manitoba.
-The film touches on the regenerative power of nature and the futility of mankind’s struggle against natural processes of decay.
-The film features an original score by Jim O'Rourke, a voice-over by Will Oldham and some of the best footage of the aurora borealis ever captured.
+A short documentary film contrasting the Northern Lights with decaying manmade debris surrounding the Arctic Canadian town of Churchill, Manitoba.
+The film touches on the regenerative power of nature and the futility of mankind’s struggle against the processes of decay.
+The film features an original score by Jim O'Rourke, a voice-over by Will Oldham and likely some of the best footage of the aurora borealis ever captured.

 In March of 2012 Canadian filmmaker Kyle Armstrong travelled to Churchill Manitoba to capture images of the northern lights.
 Using a one of a kind purpose built digital IMAX resolution camera Armstrong captured astonishingly detailed images of the aurora on nine of ten possible nights.
 The camera utilizes two precisely calibrated fast wide angle prime lenses allowing for a field of view of nearly 90° at a 4:3 aspect ratio captured at over 6K resolution, and a very large and highly sensitive digital sensor capable of ultrahigh ISO settings allowing for frame rates previously impossible.